EDIntern5/EDIntern5.github.io/YearOne/Spring2023/GEOG560/index.md

 # Huh?
 Wait, what?

 <img align="left" width="250" height="250" src="https://media.giphy.com/media/l4JA1COQqiZB6/giphy.gif">
-> No, my friends, you see correctly!
+&nbsp;&nbsp;&nbsp;&nbsp;No, my friends, you see correctly!
 There isn't anything "real" to read on here, so much as it